MarianWadia/MarianIsrael-MarianIsrael/README.md

 <!-- Header -->
 # Hello, I'm Marian Wadia 👋

-I'm a passionate junior full-stack developer with a strong foundation in both front-end and back-end development.
+I'm a passionate mid-level full-stack developer with a strong foundation in both front-end and back-end development.
 Here's a bit about me:

 <!-- About Section -->
 ## About Me